pompeytony/WFF/replit.md

-# Fantasy Football League Application
+# Williams Friends & Family League Application

 ## Overview

-This is a full-stack TypeScript application for managing a fantasy football prediction league.
+This is a full-stack TypeScript application for managing the Williams Friends & Family League - a football prediction competition.
 Players make predictions on football match results and compete for points based on accuracy.
 The application features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database using Drizzle ORM.

 ## User Preferences